[thrive_headline_focus title=”Is 2018 the Year of the Roth 401(k) or the Roth IRA?” orientation=”left”]

 This strategy may work best for people who expect to have a reduced income in 2018.
 Maybe it is people who are back in graduate school, or people taking a sabbatical, or individuals who are no longer working full time while they wait to reach the age of 70 and start collecting social security at the maximum rate.

-If you believe, like I do, that tax rates are exceptionally low this year and will go up in the future, you should have additional incentive to analyze this situation.
-The decision to contribute to a Roth IRA or 401(k) works best for people who expect to be in a similar or higher tax bracket in retirement, and have at least 5 years before the assets are needed in order not to pay unexpected penalties.
+If you believe, as I do, that tax rates are exceptionally low this year and will go up in the future, you should have additional incentive to analyze this situation.
+The decision to contribute to a Roth IRA or 401(k) works best for people who expect to be in a similar or higher tax bracket in retirement , and have at least five years before the assets are needed in order not to pay unexpected penalties.
 Is that you?
-The financial implications of whether to invest in a Roth instead of a Traditional account can be complex and significant.
+The financial implications of whether to invest in a Roth instead of a Traditional account can be complex and significant .
 They should be made in consultation with your Certified Financial Planner.